AdobeDocs/document-cloud-mobile.en/help/acrobat-android/index.md

 ## Workflows anywhere {#workflows-anywhere}

 Many Acrobat features are available on all platforms.
-An intuitive user interface works similarly across phones, the desktop, and in the browser.
+An intuitive user interface works similarly across phones, desktop, and the browser.
 Now you can start a collaborative review at work, check review status and comment PDFs on the train, and access any PDF workflow on the web.
 Your files are simply accessible whenever you need them:

 * **Mobile**: Download and configure the free mobile app from your favorite app store.
 * **Web**: Access files on Adobe Document Cloud, Google Drive, Dropbox, or any other location supported by your device.
-* **Desktop**: Sign in to desktop Acrobat so you can sync files across your devices.
+* **Desktop**: Sign in to desktop Acrobat to see all your latest files.

 ## Top pages